ardunn/mmai/README.md

 Auxiliary data scraping scripts were used from the repo https://github.com/jasonchanhku/UFC-MMA-Predictor.
 It is an excellent repo and I recommend you give it many github stars1

+#### Disclaimer
+The last working version of this repo is `2019.11.07`.
+If there are changes to the data sources since this date there is no guarantee any code here will work!